Skip to main content

 What is a Learning Outcome Statement (LOS) for the CFA Exam?

 Learning Outcome Statements while studying for a CFA exam refer to specific skills and concepts you should possess within an exam topic whereas exam topics describe the broader body of knowledge you should have.
-For example, the Corporate Issuers exam topic at Level I has lots of LOSs that you’ll need to learn.
+For example, the Corporate Finance exam topic at Level I has lots of LOSs that you’ll need to learn.

 As an analyst, it is important to be able to understand aspects such as financing choices from a business’s perspective, understanding the options available to them, and why they may make certain decisions.